reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot copy.md

 To remove the expiration requirement, set the value to zero (0).

-OneDriveSharingCapability                            : ExternalUserSharingOnly

-### OneDriveDefaultShareLinkScope                        : Uninitialized

-Gets or sets default share link scope for Loop and Whiteboard files on OneDrive sites.

-The valid values are:

-Anyone
-Organization
-SpecificPeople
-Uninitialized

-### OneDriveDefaultShareLinkRole
--OneDriveLoopDefaultSharingLinkRole
-Gets or sets default share link role for Loop and Whiteboard files on OneDrive sites.

-Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.

-The valid values are:

-Edit
-View
-LimitedEdit
-LimitedView
-ManageList
-None
-Owner
-RestrictedView
-Review
-Submit

-OneDriveDefaultLinkToExistingAccess                  : False
-OneDriveBlockGuestsAsSiteAdmin                       : Unspecified

 ### OneDriveForGuestsEnabled

 Lets OneDrive for Business creation for administrator managed guest users.
 Administrator managed Guest users use credentials in the resource tenant to access the resources.

 The valid values are: